simar0at/heroku-buildpack-basex/README.md

 heroku buildpacks:set https://github.com/heroku/heroku-buildpack-nodejs#latest -a my-app
 ```

+## Persistent BaseX data base

+If you want a persistent BaseX database across reboots of the container you have to attach a volume to
+`/app/.heroku/basex/data`
+If the attached volume is empty the initial state of BaseX
+from the build phase is copied to the mounted volume.

 ## The admin password for BaseX

 This buildpack does not use the standard `admin` password.
 Instead a randomly generated password is set.